Paul Bettany

 Paul Bettany with his wife, Jennifer Connelly

 Connelly didn't immediately agree to marry him.
-She had a son, Kai, and feared he wouldn't accept a new man in her life.
-Once, the actress left the city for work, and the boy ended up in the hospital.
-Paul visited him every day, and gradually, Kai started to see him as a father.
+She had a son, Kai, and worried he wouldn't accept another man in their lives.
+When Jennifer had to leave town for work, Kai ended up hospitalized.
+Paul was there every single day, and slowly Kai began seeing him as a dad.

 In 2003, Bettany and Connelly had a modest wedding in Scotland, inviting only eight people.
 That same year, their son was born.
 They named him after Bettany's friend, Swedish actor Stellan Skarsgård.
 In 2011, the couple had a daughter, Agnes Lark.